 ENERGY, WORK, POWER

-Energy, work, and power are the three main terms which physics and mechanics often use.
+Energy, work, and power are the three main terms that physics and mechanics often use.
 Work is done when a force applied to an object has moved the object.
 The formula for work is:

 W= F x d; where W is for Work, F is for force, and d is for distance